 Our minds react negatively to mess; there are many possible reasons why, though none are considered definitive.
 One speculation says that we simply love order; from the circadian cycle, to the advantages of having a steady routine.
 Others speculate that mess and unpleasantness can signal danger to our brain; what’s hiding under that pile or causing that smell may be hazardous to our health.

 The implications of cleanliness apply as much in your office as in your home.
 You certainly don’t want clients and visitors to question your professionalism, and you don’t want your staff to lose productivity to mess.
-That’s why it’s important to keep your place of work clean; professional office cleaning is a great way to get all the benefits of cleanliness without having to spend all your time tidying up.
+That’s why it’s important to keep your place of work clean; professional office cleaning in Winnipeg is a great way to get all the benefits of cleanliness without having to spend all your time tidying up.